-Subscribe to BEACON One Health education EU COST action proposal
+Subscribe to EU BEACON One Health education EU COST action

 BEACON's ultimate ambition is to empower school students as informed, healthy global citizens, proficient in surmounting local and personal obstacles.
 It aspires to inspire proactive youth who positively influence their lives and enrich their communities.